 Sewer System Upgrades: Eliminating Infiltration & Inflow

-As communities face aging sewer infrastructure, many are turning to E/One pressure sewer systems for the solution.
-This video describes how communities can save tens of thousands of dollars on treatment and repair costs.
+As communities face aging sewer infrastructure, many are turning to ALL-TERRAIN SEWER pressure sewer systems from E/One for the solution.
+This video describes how communities can save tens of thousands of dollars on treatment and repair costs alone.

 Learn more in our Sewer Renewal brochure.

 The gravity sewer system in Honea Path, South Carolina, dates to the early 20th century.
 More recently, it experienced I&I during rainstorms.
 Treatment costs were as much as $87,000 per month.
 Honea Path's experience with ALL-TERRAIN SEWER started with a single E/One grinder pump installed at a problematic location.
 With great results, the town started implementing pressure sewer, and reducing I&I and treatment costs.